EPCCed/safe-docs/docs/safe-for-managers.md

 Do not forget the Submit step, or nothing will happen.

 !!!
 Hint
-    If you need to make a large number of simultaneous changes the "MultiMove" button will open a different form that allows you to specify the amount you want each budget to change.
+    If you need to make a large number of simultaneous changes the *MultiMove* button will open a different form that allows you to specify the amount you want each budget to change.

 ### <a id="oneuser"></a> How can I allocate time to a single user?